uconn-maglab/get-neighbors/README.md

 >Python script to find the phonological neighbors of a list of words, using the deletion, addition, substitution rule ("DAS," Luce & Pisoni, 1998).

-Work in progress.
-Documentation will be written as the project develops.

 This uses the [IPhOD2 database](http://iphod.com) (Vaden, Halpin, & Hickok,
 2009), but any corpus can be used, as long as it contains only the phonological transcriptions, one per line.
 (See uconn-maglab/words-only if you need to